 Banh Mi

-A brief history of the banh mi
+A brief history of banh mi

-Have you ever wondered what has happened in the last two centuries that transformed baguettes, the so-called “Western bread” at the time, into the banh mi – a culinary hero that marks Vietnam on the global culinary map?
+Have you ever wondered what has happened in the last two centuries that transformed baguettes, the so-called “Western bread” at the time, into banh mi – a culinary hero that marks Vietnam on the global culinary map?
 Let’s time travel with us to find out.

 What is the banh mi?